Nick Bollinger (Writing for the Page, 2015)

 'The year went fast and by October I had something resembling a manuscript.
 I knew I'd need to do some more work before taking it to a publisher, but I also knew that had I not done the course, it would still be just a few loose ideas rattling around.'

 Bio: Nick Bollinger is a writer, broadcaster and musician.
 He worked as a postie and trained as a teacher before finding an outlet for his musical obsession as a journalist and critic.
 A music columnist for New Zealand Listener for over twenty years, since 2001 he has also written, produced and presented music review programme The Sampler for RNZ National.
 He is the author of How To Listen To Pop Music and 100 Essential New Zealand Albums (both published by Awa Press).
-He won the 2015 Adam Foundation Prize in Creative Writing for the manuscript Goneville, to be published in December 2016.
+He won the 2015 Adam Foundation Prize in Creative Writing for the manuscript Goneville, which was published the following year.